 If you’re not too laid back, you’re too uptight.
 Let the kids draw on the walls.
 “They’re only little once,” says the person without young ones at home.

 25. Enjoy Them While They’re Little.
-One Day They’ll Be Teenagers.
+One Day, They’ll Be Teenagers.

 This is a favorite comment among older parents.
-While there is no denying the challenges of raising a teen, can we stop perpetuating this mentality that every new phase or age a child experiences are worse than the last?
+While there is no denying the challenges of raising a teen, can we stop perpetuating this mentality that every new phase or age a child experiences is worse than the last?
 Some parents are trying their best to find beauty in the chaos, and it can get depressing to constantly be told negative comments along the way.

 26. Don’t Get Frustrated with Them.
 Enjoy Every Second; It Goes by Fast.

 While it’s true that kids grow up in a blink of an eye, and this unnecessary comment is primarily well-intentioned, parent guilt is real.
 Moms and dads are entitled to get overwhelmed or feel frustrated sometimes.
 No one needs an extra reminder that their kids are growing before their eyes.
 We know!
 But we’re also tired.
-And that’s okay too.
+And that’s okay, too.

 27. Good Luck With Your Second Child.
 They Are Usually the Worst.